Chocodile Twinkie: History

-The Chocodiles mascot was formerly Chauncey Chocodile, but Hostess has removed him from packaging and their website in recent years.
+The Chocodiles mascot was formerly Chauncey Chocodile (voice needs citation), but Hostess has removed him from packaging and their website in recent years.
 Since the late 1990s, Chocodiles have no longer been sold on the East Coast of the United States.
 Hostess had only a few West Coast factories making them, and to ensure the products' freshness, Chocodiles were sold only on the West Coast.

 There has been debate over whether a Chocodile is a chocolate-covered Twinkie.
 The debate arose from the seeming "texture difference" between the Twinkie and the Chocodile.
 During a taste test and debate in Vacaville, California, opinions were split among those taking the test as to whether the taste of the cake was the same.
-This issue was resolved during a show on the Food Network where it was confirmed by Hostess that the Chocodile was, in fact, a chocolate-covered Twinkie.
+This issue was resolved during an episode of "Unwrapped"—a Food Network television show—where it was confirmed by a Hostess employee named Jim Duffy that the Chocodile was, in fact, a chocolate-covered Twinkie.

 This has caused consternation for some, who continue to swear the cake is different.
 In actuality, it is the chocolate that makes the difference.
 Due to the chocolate coating, the cake tends to stay more moist, leading to the slightly different texture when compared to a normal Twinkie.

 In 2014, Hostess Brands re-introduced the cake as "Chocodile Twinkies".
 The new cakes are 1.45 oz. each, and are labelled as "Fun Size", as the original Chocodiles were 2 oz. each.
 They are also now available on the East Coast.

 In 2017, Hostess re-introduced the full sized Chocodiles as "Fudge Covered Twinkies".